 Query parameters are a really strong feature in Power BI.

-A good example of this is tables that are just millions of rows long, maybe 10 or 20 million rows long.
+A good example of this is tables that are just millions of rows long, perhaps 10 or 20 million rows long.
 Most tables and databases are created for capturing everything, so you’re going to have data across a significant time span.

 By using query parameters, you can cut down the time span at the query layer and not bring all of that data into your model.